SJarno/spring-angular-crud/README.md

 - Tests with security context

 ## Other
-Please send me and email, if you wish to collaboreate, and be nice, and do the same if you fork this. :)
+Please send me and email, if you wish to collaborate, and be nice, and do the same if you fork this. :)